 We enjoyed having our packed lunches in the Peace Gardens and the Winter Gardens.

 After visiting Escape Sheffield, we had the opportunity to explore the Graves Art Gallery.
 Initially, we investigated a fascinating tapestry by Grayson Perry.
 This shows everything the artist associates with being British.
 The children had the opportunity to consider the work, thinking about the elements they would have chosen.

 Next, they had the chance to look around the rest of the rooms, pausing in front of some of their favourite pieces of art.

 At the end of the day, the Y6s were lucky enough to be given a short guided tour around Sheffield Cathedral.
 This wonderful building is currently displaying a stunning large-scale art installation, ‘Peace Doves’.

-The Snowy Owls had a fantastic, packed day at Crucial Crew in Hellaby on Tuesday.
-In the morning, Y6 pupils found out about internet safety and how to keep safe around strangers.
-First Aid was also covered in an informative and fun workshop.
-Additionally, the children took part in a courtroom scenario (with a rather scary trip to a prison cell).
-Over the afternoon they found out about responsible public transport use, how to stay safe when crossing the road and what to do in the event of a house fire.
+The Snowy Owls had a fantastic, packed day at Crucial Crew in Hellaby on Monday 3rd October.
+In the morning, Y6 pupils learnt about knife crime and hate crime and had a go at spotting the signs of Child Criminal Exploitation.
+Additionally, the children took part in a courtroom scenario (with a rather scary peek into to a prison cell) and found out about how to stay safe near water.